API Keys

 Editing a Key

+Use the Disable / Enable button on the row to toggle a key's status.
 Deactivating a key blocks all API requests that use it.
-Reactivate it at any time.
+You can reactivate it at any time.
+The change takes effect within seconds.

 Regenerating a Key

-If you suspect a key has been compromised, click Regenerate.
+If you suspect a key has been compromised, open the actions menu (the three-dot button) and choose Regenerate.
 This creates a new secret for the same key ID.
 The old secret stops working immediately.
-All other settings (name, permissions, org assignment) stay the same.
+All other settings (name, org assignment) stay the same.

 The new key is shown only once.
 Copy it before closing the dialog.